Ottermad/ottermad.github.io/_posts/2023-08-13-QC-Course-Set-Theory.md

 $$\{1, 2, 3, 4\} \subseteq \{1, 2, 3, 4\}$$

 Because all the elements on the left are in the set on the right

-Sometimes we want to discount the possibility of a subset being the same as the parent set e.g. we want the subset to be smaller.

-In the case where we are only interested in subsets which are different from the parent set we write:

-$$A \subset B$$

-and we say A is a strict subset of B

 ## Sizes of sets
 The size of a set is called its cardinality.
 For finite sets, it is the number of elements in that set.
 For infinite sets, it gets more complicated but that's a topic for another post.